STAT545-UBC-hw-2018-19/hw01-albina23/README.md

 Specifically, I will be analyzying the <a href="https://www.gapminder.org/data/">gapminder dataset</a>.

-Give this a decent name, such as hw01_gapminder.Rmd (which will produce a companion file, hw01_gapminder.md).

 ## Author Description
 I am ***Albina Gibadullina***, a first-year MA student in the <a href="https://www.geog.ubc.ca/">**Department of Geography**</a> at UBC.
 I like maps!